 Before you get started with the actual shaving itself, you need to make sure that you’ve got your razor prepared and ready.
 Safety razors will generally last a few shaves before you have to change the blade – this will depend on the quality of the blades that you’re using.

-4) Maintain a 30 degree angle
+4) Maintain a 30-degree angle

-When you use a cartridge razor, there’s not much method to it and you can be as rough as you want, as it’s very difficult to cut yourself with one.
-However with a safety razor, it’s very easy to cut yourself, and you need to be much more careful.
+When you use a cartridge razor, there are not many methods to it and you can be as rough as you want, as it’s very difficult to cut yourself with one.
+However, with a safety razor, it’s very easy to cut yourself, and you need to be much more careful.

 You need to be shaving at a 1/3 of the way between the two, so at a 30 degrees angle.
 This is just an average – don’t worry too much if you’re a little less or a little more than this.

 5) Pull your skin tight

 Depending on the area you’re shaving, you might have to pull your skin to make sure that it’s tight and easy for a razor to pass over.
 This is especially true for areas like your mustache, where you can pull your top lip down to make things tighter and easier to shave.

 6) Go with, across then against.

-When you’re shaving, you always want to start with going with the grain first – this is the direction that your hair is growing in.
+When you’re shaving, you always want to start with the grain first – this is the direction your hair is growing in.
 Doing this is a must for those with sensitive skin, as it will allow you to avoid any irritation.

 One of the worst mistakes that people make when they’re first using a safety razor is not rinsing it out.
 You can get away with this with a manual cartridge razor, but if you do it with a safety razor, it will irritate your skin.

-This will help to calm your skin down, and close your pores after your shave.
+This will help to calm your skin down and close your pores after your shave.
 When this is done, you can then apply an aftershave balm, which will also help you ensure that your skin stays smooth and not inflamed.